 On the evening of Setsubun, it is customary in the Kansai region to eat an uncut makizushi roll known as eho-maki (“lucky direction roll”).
 However, it is also becoming increasingly popular in the Kanto region thanks to excellent marketing by convenience stores and supermarkets.
 This special sushi roll is made with seven fillings corresponding to the Seven Deities of Good Fortune called Shichifukujin.
 The ingredients used represent good health, happiness and prosperity, while rolling them up is also said to be lucky.

 Eho-maki should not be cut into bite-size pieces as this would mean cutting your good fortune.
 For your wish to come true, it should be eaten in its entirety in silence while facing the good fortune direction of the year.
-The lucky direction for 2016 is south-south-east.
+The lucky direction for 2017 is north-north-west, 2018 is south-south-east and 2019 is east-north-east.

 Below are some pictures from Setsubun celebrations at Sensōji Temple in Asakusa, Tokyo.
 At around 10am, local kindergarten children usually grace the steps of the temple to sing and participate in mamemaki.